 “A day in which neither wealth nor children shall be of any benefit, except one who comes to God with a sound heart” (Sūrat’l-Shu‘arā’: 88-89).

-Spiritual purification of the self is the essence of Islamic teachings.
+The Prophet is reported to have said, “In the body there is a morsel of flesh, if it is sound, the whole body is sound.
+If it is corrupted, the whole body is corrupted.
+Indeed, it is the heart.”
+Spiritual purification of the self is thus the essence of Islamic teachings.
 Knowledge of this science was traditionally learned by keeping company with good teachers and righteous companions.
-However, this option is largely unavailable to most of us.
+However, this option is unavailable to many of us.
 What follows is advice that I have been gathering from various scholars regarding spiritual purification.
 I have compiled the following as a reminder for myself and for those searching for similar advice.

 Begin with Repentance

-Why ask for forgiveness if we know we will commit these sins again?
+Why ask for forgiveness if we know we will commit sins again?

 Establish Daily Routines (Awrad)

 Just like our physical muscles, our spiritual muscles need to undergo regular training in order to be strengthened.
 Imām Al-Ghazāli exhorts on the importance of routines, “Your time should not be without structure, such that you occupy yourself arbitrarily with whatever comes along.
 Rather, you must take account of yourself and order your worship during the day and the night, assigning to each period of time an activity that must not be neglected nor replaced by another activity.
 By the ordering of this time, the blessing will show in itself.”

 Following is a brief list of actions one must perform regularly, without excuse or neglect.